The Leicester Bakery (Holdings) Ltd v Ridge And Partners LLP (Rev 1) [2020] EWHC 2430 (TCC)

 The Legal 500

-Christopher undertakes a broad range of commercial work both domestically and internationally, and in both litigation and arbitration.
 In line with Chambers’ profile, he has a particular expertise in the areas of energy, construction, and engineering.
-Christopher frequently acts as junior counsel as part of large teams in high-value disputes, which are often factually, legally, and technically complex.
+Christopher frequently acts as junior counsel as part of large teams in high-value disputes, which are often factually, legally and technically complex.
 In addition, he regularly acts as sole counsel representing and advising a range of clients in these fields, as well as in general commercial and professional liability disputes.
-Christopher has been a contributing editor to the 13th and 14th editions of Hudson’s Building and Engineering Contracts and is the editor of the TECBAR Review.
+Christopher has been a contributing editor to the 13th and 14th editions of Hudson’s Building and Engineering Contracts, and is listed as a Leading Junior by The Legal 500 (UK Bar 2023).

 In addition to the specific examples above, Christopher has experience of advising on claims raising issues under PFI contracts generally.
 Recent work has included acting for a joint venture contractor with respect to potential claims arising out of construction obligations for a number of schools and drafting Particulars of Claim for an injunction restraining the employer from terminating a project agreement further to a PFI initiative.

-Christopher is a TECBAR accredited adjudicator.
+hristopher is a TECBAR accredited adjudicator.
 Recent cases include:

-The Leicester Bakery (Holdings) Ltd v Ridge and Partners LLP (Rev 1) [2020] EWHC 2430 (TCC)
+The Leicester Bakery (Holdings) Ltd v Ridge and Partners LLP [2020] EWHC 2430 (TCC)

 Contributing editor Hudson’s Building and Engineering Contracts (14th ed., 2020 and 13th ed., 2015).